mescourrou/simba/README.md

 ## Spirit of this simulator
 - All the behaviors should be controlled by the config file.
 To avoid huge config files, default behavior should be given.
 - Modularity: the different behaviors should have common interfaces.
 - The simulation should be as fast as possible, without loosing data.
-All algorithm should finish before going to the next time step.
+All algorithms should finish before going to the next time step.
 - Determinism: two run should give exactly the same results: no randomness.

 ## Contribution